reah/om-bootcamp-labs/labs/lab2.md

 zipped = []
 ```

 Here, `even` is 0, 2, 4, 6,...98 and `odd` is all 1, 3, 5, 9,...99.
-Now we want want `zipped` to be all the numbers from 0 to 99.
+Now, we'd like `zipped` to be all the numbers from 0 to 99.
 How would you accomplish this using only 3 lines of code? *Hint: think about why it's called `zipped` and use a for-loop*

 #### Extra Credit
 How would you do that using only 2 lines of code?